evelritual/goose/README.md

 **Isn't the Garbage Collection in Go bad for games?**

-Sure, "stop the world" garbage collection will never be great for games.
+Sure, "stop the world" garbage collection will never be great for games, especially combined with CGo.
 However, unless you're using this engine to create AAA masterpieces, you likely will never even notice.